imgemp/Lyapunov-GANs/README.md

-# Crossing-the-Curl
+# Lyapunov-GANs
-Code for NIPS '18 Submission
+Code for last chapter of thesis